Dr. Washington will treat each person as an individual and determine what works best for you.

 Therapeutic Methods

-In this section of our web-site you will get a brief description of the natural, alternative methods I use in my practice.
-If you have any questions please do not hesitate to call me directly and I will answer your questions over the phone or we can set up a time to meet for a consultation.
+In this section of our web-site you will get a brief description of the natural, alternative methods I use in the Durham chiropractic clinic.
+If you have any questions, please do not hesitate to call me directly and I will answer your questions over the phone or we can set up a time to meet in person.

 Chiropractic First...Drugs Second...Surgery Last

 In my office I have a wall hanging, from the early days of chiropractic, that says, Chiropractic First...Drugs Second...Surgery Last.
 Chiropractic started as a natural, alternative healing method to drugs and surgery in 1895.
 Since then much advancement in the science and art of chiropractic has taken place, and the old motto Chiropractic First...
 Drugs Second...
 Surgery Last still holds true.
-When possible it is usually better to use a natural, non-invasive modality such as chiropractic before resorting to strong medications or surgery.
-Most over the counter or pharmaceutical medicines have a long list of possible side effects ranging from mild stomach upset to more serious complications that can be life threatening.
-Chiropractic has a very long track record of being extremely safe with very low risk or side effects.
+When possible it is usually better to use a natural, non-invasive therapy, such as chiropractic, before resorting to strong medications or surgery.
+Most over the counter or pharmaceutical medicines have a long list of possible side effects, ranging from mild stomach upset to more serious complications that can be life threatening.
+Chiropractic has a very long track record of being extremely safe, with very low risk or side effects.
 Surgery can be unpredictable in regards to the short term or long term benefits, and many times it is not considered a low risk procedure.
-So whenever possible I recommend trying a natural, non-invasive approach such as chiropractic FIRST, before becoming dependant on strong medications with a long list of side effects or even more invasive surgery.
+So whenever possible, I recommend trying a natural, non-invasive approach such as chiropractic FIRST, before becoming dependent on strong medications with a long list of side effects or even more invasive surgery.

-It is not uncommon, but extremely common that my patients tell me "I wish I had come to see you many years ago".
-A frequent benefit of chiropractic care is, pain and discomfort caused by years of tight muscles, inflammed joints and nerves is quickly relieved with a single chiropractic adjustment or a very short course of chiropractic treatments.
+It is not uncommon, but extremely frequent that my patients tell me, "I wish I had come to see you many years ago".
+A frequent benefit of chiropractic care is, pain and discomfort caused by years of tight muscles, inflamed joints and nerves, is quickly relieved with a single chiropractic adjustment or a very short course of chiropractic treatments.
 Being in practice since 1982, there have been hundreds of patients that have told me this after one or two chiropractic treatments.
 Hearing, "That feels so much better doc", after someone's very first chiropractic adjustment, is music to my ears and is why I love chiropractic so much.

 Chiropractic